Choosing an ergonomic chair

 The seating requirements for work vary from task to task and user to user.
 The choice of chair should be made on the basis of the working position that predominates during your working day.

-- Industrial Draughtsman Chairs – Designed for higher worktops such as factories and laboratories.
+- Industrial Chairs – Perfect for active sitting, with draughtman upgrades for higher worktops such as factories and laboratories